BitcoinDesign/Guide/guide/how-it-works/ecash/introduction.md

 Editor's notes

-An introduction and detailed summary of bitcoin backed ecash.
+An introduction and detailed summary of bitcoin-backed ecash.

 Illustration sources